Weighted $L^2$ Holomorphic functions on ball-fiber bundles over compact K\"ahler manifolds: Introduction

-Recently Deng-Fornaess \cite{Deng_Fornaess} constructed a hyperconvex disc fiber bundle over a Hopf manifold which does not admit any nonconstant holomorphic function.
+Recently Deng-Forn\ae ss \cite{Deng_Fornaess} constructed a hyperconvex disc fiber bundle over a Hopf manifold which does not admit any nonconstant holomorphic function.
 Here hyperconvex means that there exists a bounded plurisubharmonic exhaustion function.
 Since $\mathbb B^N\times \mathbb B^N/\Gamma$ is hyperconvex (\cite{Adachi_hyperconvex, Seo}), $M\times_\rho\mathbb B^N$ is also hyperconvex for any $N$.

 {\bf Acknowledgement} The authors would like to thank Adachi Masanori for giving useful comments.
-He observed that $A_{-1}^2(\Omega) = \bigcap_{\alpha \geq -1} A_\alpha^2(\Omega)$ if $N>n$.
-The first author was supported by the Institute for Basic Science (IBS-R032-D1).
-The second author was partially supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2019R1F1A1060175).
+He observed that $A_{-1}^2(\Omega) = \bigcap_{\alpha \geq -1} A_\alpha^2(\Omega)$ if $N>n$. { The authors are grateful to the referee for careful reading of the paper and valuable suggestions and comments.} The first author was supported by the Institute for Basic Science (IBS-R032-D1).
+The second author was partially supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2022R1F1A1063038).